Victoria Falls - Zambia side or Zimbabwe side?

 Has Victoria Falls Dried Up?

-Toward the end of 2019, a British journalist claimed that Victoria Falls was busy drying up due to climate change, and only a trickle of water was left.
-What is going on?
-Fake news, that's what is going on!
+Toward the end of 2019, a British journalist claimed that Victoria Falls was drying up due to climate change, showing only a trickle of water left.
+What's going on?
+Fake news, that's what's going on!

 Pairing Southern Africa's Top Safari Destinations